jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-30-real-time-streaming-with-kafka-and-flink-6/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems.
-It makes it simple to quickly define connectors that move large collections of data into and out of Kafka.
-In this lab, we will discuss how to create a data pipeline that ingests data from a Kafka topic into a DynamoDB table using the Camel DynamoDB sink connector.
+description: Ingest records from a Kafka topic into a DynamoDB table using the Camel DynamoDB sink connector, defined and run on Kafka Connect.
 ---

 [**UPDATE 2025-10-01**]